jpwoeltjen/researchBlog/_posts/2020-01-01-Financial_machine_learning.md

 ---
 toc: false
 layout: post
-description: Challenges of machine learning applied to financial data.
+description: Outlining challenges and their solution of machine learning applied to financial data.
 categories: [efficiency, deep learning, time series, panel, nonstationarity, heteroskedastisity, hierarchical, Bayesian,]
-title: Outlining challenges in financial machine learning and their solution.
+title: Challenges in Financial Machine Learning .
 ---

 Why is machine learning applied to financial data hard?
 What are the main differences of financial data compared to datasets where machine learning techniques work well.